flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ### Setup

 The default error message is in English.
 To allow for localization of default error messages within your app, add `FormBuilderLocalizations.delegate` in the list of your app's `localizationsDelegates`.

+For example, in your `MaterialApp`:
 ```Dart
 return MaterialApp(
     supportedLocales: [